 - The Pentland Firth and Orkney Waters is the site of the world's first commercial scale leasing round for marine energy.

-- The Crown Estate, which owns the sea bed, has awarded leases for up to 1.6 gigawatts of marine projects in the Pentland Firth and Orkney Waters - potentially enough to power 750,000 households.
+- The Crown Estate, which owns the sea bed, has awarded leases for just over 1.6 gigawatts of marine projects in the Pentland Firth and Orkney Waters - potentially enough to power 750,000 households.

 - The Saltire Prize is the world's largest prize for marine energy innovation.